Sword: Persian antiquity

 In the first millennium BC, the Persian armies used a sword that was originally of Scythian design called the akinaka (acinaces).
 However, the great conquests of the Persians made the sword more famous as a Persian weapon, to the extent that the true nature of the weapon has been lost somewhat as the name akinaka has been used to refer to whichever form of sword the Persian army favoured at the time.

-It is widely believed that the original akinaka was a 35 to 45 cm (14 to 18 inch) double-edged sword.
+It is widely believed that the original akinaka was a 35 to 45 cm double-edged sword.
 The design was not uniform and in fact identification is made more on the nature of the scabbard than the weapon itself; the scabbard usually has a large, decorative mount allowing it to be suspended from a belt on the wearer's right side.
 Because of this, it is assumed that the sword was intended to be drawn with the blade pointing downwards ready for surprise stabbing attacks.

 In the 12th century, the Seljuq dynasty had introduced the curved shamshir to Persia, and this was in extensive use by the early 16th century.